HL7/cql-ig/input/pages/patterns.md

       )
 ```

-Rather than requiring different representations to be considered in the logic each time they are encountered, a function can be defined that accepts a choice type argument:
+Rather than requiring different representations to be considered in the logic each time they are encountered, a [fluent function](https://cql.hl7.org/03-developersguide.html#fluent-functions) can be defined that accepts a choice type argument:

 ```cql
 define fluent function toInterval(choice Choice<FHIR.dateTime, FHIR.Period>):